thosgood/this-weeks-finds/markdown/151-200/week194.md

 Anyway, he's been busy writing books lately.
 Not too long ago, he finished one about the classification of quadratic forms:

-3) John H. Conway and Francis Fung, The Sensual (Quadratic) Form, Mathematical Association of America, Washington DC, 1997.
+3) John H. Conway and Francis Fung, _The Sensual (Quadratic) Form_, Mathematical Association of America, Washington DC, 1997.

 and before that, a very fun elementary one about numbers:

-4) John H. Conway and Richard K. Guy, The Book of Numbers, Copernicus, New York, 1996.
+4) John H. Conway and Richard K. Guy, _The Book of Numbers_, Copernicus, New York, 1996.

 Now he's into quaternions and octonions.
 But his new book with Derek Smith starts by talking about the real numbers and $1$-dimensional